artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 Eurus:: If the universe was _only_ a single deterministic wave function, I think it would _fundamentally exist_ and have _svabhāva_.
 But I disagree with the premise.
 It's unfathomable to me that conciousness and volition could be produced in such a universe.
 Therefore, I think the non-deterministic interpretations of quantum mechanics are correct.
 After all, they are all interpretations; no objective evidence can be used to distinguish them.

 We've been discussing śūnyatā from a metaphysical perspective and exploring how it relates to physics.
 But I suspect any connection between śūnyatā and modern physics is coincidental.
 It is not a metaphysical proposition about the existence or nonexistence of a reality outside of the mind.
-It is not an idea that makes measurable predictions, therefore it isn't falsifiable in the ordinary sense.
+It is also not an idea that makes measurable predictions, therefore it isn't falsifiable in the ordinary sense.

 The full implications of śūnyatā go beyond providing a theoretical understanding of the physical universe. Śūnyatā is an insight into the nature of the mind---the very reality that's right in front of us.
 As such, it is something that can be _directly known_.
 It is only verifiable via a direct perception of emptiness, and that only occurs with the first bhūmi---the first spiritual attainment of the bodhisattva path.
 It takes considerable effort to achieve this, though, so there has to be some faith involved in the beginning.